facebook/react/docs/_posts/2014-07-28-community-roundup-20.md

 ## London React Meetup

-If you missed the last [London React Meetup](http://www.meetup.com/London-React-User-Group/events/191406572/), the video is available.
-Lots of great content.
+If you missed the last [London React Meetup](http://www.meetup.com/London-React-User-Group/events/191406572/), the video is available, with lots of great content.

 - What's new in React 0.11 and how to improve performance by guaranteeing immutability
 - State handling in React with Morearty.JS